A $K$-theoretical invariant and bifurcation for a parameterized family of functionals: Spectral flow and Index bundle

-\begin{defn} Let $L \colon X \to \Fred^i_S(\mathscr H)$ be a continuous family of (complex) bounded linear self-adjoint Fredholm operators parameterized by $X$.
+Now we are able to introduce the following key definition. \begin{defn} Let $L \colon X \to \Fred^i_S(\mathscr H)$ be a continuous family of bounded linear self-adjoint Fredholm operators parameterized by $X$.
 The {\em analytical index\/} of the family is the homotopy class of this map as an element of the group $\KK^{-1}(X)$ namely:

-where $\alpha$ is the homotopy equivalence given above. \end{defn} Denoting by $c_1$ the first Chern class and by taking into account its funtorial properties, it is readily seen that it depends only on the stable equivalence class of complex vector bundles and hence it induces a natural transformation of functors
+where $*:\{X,\Omega Y\}\to \{SX,Y\}$ is defined by $*(f)([x,t]):=f(x)(t)$. \end{defn} Denoting by $\bar c_1$ the first Chern class and by taking into account its funtorial properties, it is readily seen that it depends only on the stable equivalence class of complex vector bundles and hence it induces a natural transformation of functors

-and therefore also on $\Kr$ by restriction.
-We denote by $\sigma^K$ and $\sigma^H$ the suspension isomorphisms in $K$-theory and in singular cohomology respectively and let us consider the commutative diagram below
+We denote by $\sigma^K$ and $\sigma^H$ the suspension isomorphisms in $K$-theory and in singular cohomology respectively and let us consider the commutative diagram below.
+We define the natural transformation $c_1: \KK^{-1}(X) \to H^1(X)$ by means of the following commutative diagram: